sanju17-prog/drf_jwt_and_more/README.md

 - **djangorestframework-simplejwt:** A JSON Web Token authentication package for Django REST Framework.
 - **HTTPie:** A command-line HTTP client that makes it easy to interact with APIs.
 - **Faker:** A library for generating fake data for testing and development.
+- **Pagination:** A library for generating pagination for large datasets.